postgres/postgres/contrib/pg_tde/documentation/docs/variables.md

 `pg_tde` is always capable of reading existing encrypted WAL records, as long as the keys used for the encryption are still available.

 Enabling WAL encryption requires a configured global principal key.
-Refer to the [WAL encryption configuration](wal-encryption.md) documentation for more information.
+Refer to the [WAL encryption configuration](wal-encryption.md) topic for more information.

+!!! warning
+    The WAL encryption feature is currently in beta and is not effective unless explicitly enabled.
+It is not yet production ready. **Do not enable this feature in production environments**.

 ## pg_tde.enforce_encryption